voilderz/Linear-PSU-High-Precision/README.md

 # Linear-PSU-High-Precision

-**L'excellence technique.** This project is an industrial-grade power module designed for high-stability electronic systems requiring precision voltage regulation.
+This project is an industrial-grade power module designed for high-stability electronic systems requiring precision voltage regulation.
 The design focuses on ultra-low noise energy delivery, thermal stability, and electrical safety.

 ## Overview
 This module converts $230\text{V}$ AC grid voltage into highly regulated, low-ripple $5\text{V}$ and $15\text{V}$ DC outputs.
 It is engineered to serve as a reliable power platform for sensitive sensor networks and control units.